latchbio/latch/docs/source/basics/customizing_interface.md

 # Customizing Your Interface

-The Latch SDK will dynamically construct parameter interfaces from your python code using the `LatchMetadata` object.
+Latch dynamically constructs the workflow interface based on the workflow function code and the `LatchMetadata` object.

 With these, you can specify